 - 11 Child Missing Education: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 11.1 A child being absent from education is a potential indicator of abuse or neglect.
-College staff should follow the procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly children who are 'absent' from education, particularly on repeat occasions or for prolonged periods.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area, or those 'unexplainable and or/persistent absences from education'. - 11.1 A child being absent from education is a potential indicator of abuse or neglect.
+College staff should follow the procedures for dealing with children that go missing from education, or those 'unexplainable and or/persistent absences from education' particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly children who are 'absent' from education, or those 'unexplainable and or/persistent absences from education' on repeat occasions or for prolonged periods.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.

 The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers.
-An appropriated response is needed when a child has poor attendance or is regularly missing education.
+An appropriated response is needed when a child has poor attendance or is regularly missing education, or those 'unexplainable and or/persistent absences from education'